aegis-icons/aegis-icons/CONTRIBUTING.md

 ## Icon creation walkthrough

 ### Finding source images
 Scour the logo resources (URL, data URI etc.) to find a vector-based image (SVG, AI, EPS, PDF).
-Here are some places you can check:
+Here are things you can check:
 - Press kit on the company website (e.g. [Zenkit press kit](https://zenkit.com/en/press-kit/) contains `Zenkit_Logo1_Flat.eps`).
   - Look for pages like: *Brand, Press, Media, Logos, Assets* etc.
 - Logo on company website; try right-clicking it and selecting *Save image as...*, and see if the save dialogue appears with SVG, **not** JPEG, PNG or other raster graphic format.